MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/urldecodefunction.md

 ---
 # url_decode()

-The function converts encoded URL into a to regular URL representation.
+The function converts encoded URL into a regular URL representation.

 For more details information about URL encoding and decoding, see [Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).